ngi-indi/module-bias-gym/README.md

 ## Usage

-### Training a Model
+### Training a model

-1. **Prepare your data**: Ensure your datasets are placed in the correct directory or modify the script to point to your data.
+1. **Prepare your data**: Ensure datasets are placed in the correct directory or modify the script to point to your data.

 2. **Run the `train.py` script** to train a model on a specific task.
 You can specify the model and task you want to train on using the provided options: